ashleynguci/smart-bank-chatbot/README.md

     ```bash
     docker stop <container-name>
     ```
-If you need to remove the container (and perhaps, build it again with changes), run
+If you need to remove the container (to perhaps, build it again with changes), run
     ```bash
     docker rm <container-name>
     ```

 ---

 ### Push the Docker Image to Google Cloud